We don't just talk cars ... we teach how to buy them.

 All models also got a revised nose and taillamps.
 Front side airbags became standard on all Imprezas, not just for the WRX and STi.

-The pre-change setup now exists only on the automatic 2.5GT.
+The pre-change setup now existed only on the automatic 2.5GT.
 Both sedan and hatchback body styles come in 2.5i, 2.5i Premium, 2.5GT, WRX, WRX Premium and WRX Limited trims, while the hatchback also comes in Outback Sport, WRX STI and WRX STI Special Edition trims.

-Now powering the 2.5i and Outback Sport models is a horizontally opposed 2.5-liter four-cylinder engine that produces 170 horsepower and 170 pound-feet of torque, and is paired with either a 5-speed manual or 4-speed automatic transmission.
+Powering the 2.5i and Outback Sport models is a horizontally opposed 2.5-liter four-cylinder engine that produces 170 horsepower and 170 pound-feet of torque, and is paired with either a 5-speed manual or 4-speed automatic transmission.
 The automatic-only Impreza 2.5 GT is outfitted with a turbocharged version of that engine that's good for 224 horsepower and 226 lb-ft of torque.

 The WRX model was given an even more boosted version of the 2.5 GT's engine that's rated at 265 horsepower and 244 lb-ft, and is paired with 5-speed manual transmission only.
 Output for the STI now comes in at 305 horsepower and 290 lb-ft of torque, and it's coupled with a 6-speed manual tansmission.
 And all models are all-wheel-drive.